Endometriosis: The Hidden Pain

 Speaker:

-In addition, Samina holds senior academic appointments at Deakin University and the University of Melbourne.
-She is also a training supervisor at Royal College of Obstetricians and Gynaecologist .
+Dr. Ahmed is actively involved in medical education and research, holding academic roles at Deakin University and the University of Melbourne, and serving as a training supervisor for the Royal College of Obstetricians and Gynaecologists.

 Learning outcomes: